iholloma/crdh/_essays/v01-16-researching-genres-in-agricultural-communities.md

 citation information, the article text, and a link to the original newspaper page.

 {% figure caption: "Figure 4.
-Spreadsheet from farm record search in Historical Agricultural News.
+Spreadsheet from farm record search in *Historical Agricultural News*.
 The Body column contains Optical Character Recognition, or OCR, text from the articles identified in the search.
-The Link column has the URL that leads back to the original newspaper item in Chronicling America." %}
+The Link column has the URL that leads back to the original newspaper item in *Chronicling America*." %}
 ![Screenshot of an Excel spreadsheet of the data retrieved during a search for farm records through the Historical Agricultural News website.](/assets/img/v01/galbreath/figure4.png)
 {% endfigure %}